writethedocs/weps/WEP0000_wep-proposal.rst

 - ``:Author:`` - Full names of one or more authors of the WEP.
 Do not write email addresses or social media nicknames in this field.
 If the WEP is co-authored by multiple people, use a bulleted list similar to the header of this WEP.
 - ``:Status:`` - Current status of the WEP.
 All WEPs begin with a ``Draft`` status, and the field changes with every stage in the WEP lifecycle.
 For example, ``Accepted``, ``Rejected``, ``Withdrawn``, ``Final``, or ``Superseded``.
 - ``:Replaces:`` - Optional.
 If this WEP was created instead of a previous WEP that was rejected or withdrawn, list the number and title of the previous WEP.
 - ``:Superceded-By:`` - Optional.
-If this WEP  rejected or withdrawn and a newer WEP was submitted instead with updated content, list the number and title of the WEP that supercedes this WEP.
+If this WEP is rejected or withdrawn and a newer WEP was submitted instead with updated content, list the number and title of the WEP that supercedes this WEP.

 Structure
 .........